How To Clean Fireplace Bricks Without Harsh Chemicals

 Last Updated December 28, 2020 By Bella Zinti

 Before turning to toxic chemicals, try these all-natural ways to clean a fireplace first.
-Common ingredients in fireplace cleaners like trisodium phosphate (TSP) and ammonia create toxic fumes and pollute waterways.
-In fact, the Environmental Protection Agency listed TSP as a “hazardous substance.”
+Common ingredients in fireplace cleaners, like trisodium phosphate (TSP) and ammonia, create toxic fumes and pollute waterways.
+In fact, the Environmental Protection Agency listed TSP as a "hazardous substance."

-How to Clean A Brick Fireplace Without Harsh Chemicals
+How To Clean A Brick Fireplace Without Harsh Chemicals

 Gather Your Cleaning Supplies

-First things first, you’ll need to gather your cleaning supplies.
-Regardless of which of the DIY fireplace cleaners below you choose to use, you’ll need the following items before you clean:
+First things first, you'll need to gather your cleaning supplies.
+Regardless of which of the DIY fireplace cleaners you choose to use, you'll need the following items before you clean:

-• Waterproof drop cloths
+Waterproof drop cloths

-• Broom and dustpan/ vacuum
+Broom and dustpan/ vacuum

-• Spray bottle with water
+Spray bottle with water

-• Firm scrub brush or brushes of various sizes (Opt for ergonomic brushes that make scrubbing a bit easier.)
+Firm scrub brush or brushes of various sizes (Opt for ergonomic brushes that make scrubbing a bit easier.)

-• Sponges
+Sponges

-• Rubber gloves, face mask, and protective eyewear (soot can easily irritate your eyes, lungs, and skin)
+Face mask and protective eyewear (soot can easily irritate your eyes, lungs, and skin)

-Prepare Your Fireplace for Cleaning
+Prepare Your Fireplace For Cleaning

 Before you begin cleaning with a scrub brush, you’ll want to prepare your fireplace for cleaning.
 Start by covering your floor— particularly carpeted areas— with waterproof drop cloths.
 Remove any grates or andirons and set them aside on a towel.
 As you clean, be mindful of tracking any soot on your hands or the bottom of your shoes.